 9.25 Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Excessive Force

-In general, a seizure of a person is unreasonable under the Fourth Amendment if a police officer uses excessive force [in making a lawful arrest] [and] [or] [in defending [himself] [herself] [other pronoun] [others]] [and] [or] [in attempting to stop a fleeing or escaping suspect].
-Therefore, to establish an unreasonable seizure in this case, the plaintiff must prove by a preponderance of the evidence that the officer[s] used excessive force.
+In general, a seizure of a person is unreasonable under the Fourth Amendment if a police officer uses excessive force [in making a lawful arrest] [and] [or] [in defending [himself] [herself] [others] [other pronoun]] [and] [or] [in attempting to stop a fleeing or escaping suspect].
+Therefore, to establish an unreasonable seizure in this case, the plaintiff [name] must prove by a preponderance of the evidence that the officer[s] used excessive force.

 Under the Fourth Amendment, a police officer may use only such force as is “objectively reasonable” under all of the circumstances.
 You must judge the reasonableness of a particular use of force from the perspective of a reasonable officer on the scene and not with the 20/20 vision of hindsight.
 Although the facts known to the officer are relevant to your inquiry, an officer’s subjective intent or motive is not relevant to your inquiry.